Ownership by the entirety is a form of ownership established by State law. Ordinarily

 states that the owners are joint tenants or tenants in common, assume the individual

-has the right to sell his interest in the property in the absence of other legal restrictions.
+has the right to sell the interest in the property in the absence of other legal restrictions.

 If the deed shows ownership by the entirety, submit the case to the ARC, Programs,